JU DEE ANG, B.A. (Brown University), M.Mus. (Indiana), D.M.A. (University of Wisconsin)

 HEY WOUN HYUN, B.Mus.
 (South Korea), B.Ed. & M.Ed.
 (Potsdam, Germany), PhD.edu (Potsdam, Germany)

+Dr. Hey Woun Hyun is a highly organized and motivated professional music teacher with solid experience.
+For the past fifteen years, she has been teaching Cello, Piano and Music Theory.
 Hey Woun has been principle cellist in numerous symphonies which included the Opera Appassionata, the North Shore Opera Society Orchestra and the West Coast Symphony Orchestra.
 She has also been performing chamber music for charitable organizations such as Genesis Safe House and fundraisers for spinal research.
-Hey Woun is a highly organized and motivated professional music teacher with solid experience.
-For the past fifteen years, she has been teaching Cello, Piano and Music Theory.
-She is currently a music instructor at West Vancouver Community Centre and Member of BCRMTA since 2011.
-She has taught at Douglas College Community Music School and Vancouver International Music School.
+Hey Woun holds a B.A. in Music from South Korea.
+She furthered her studies at the University of Potsdam in Germany where she received another B.A and M.A. in Music Education.
+With a post graduate scholarship from the University of Potsdam, Hey Woun completed her PhD in Education.
+She also has a Teaching Certificate for elementary school in Germany.
+She is currently a Faculty of Douglas College Community Music School, West Vancouver Community Centre and Member of BCRMTA since 2011.
 Her passion for music and education are what she wants to share with all her students, resulting in high marks in RCM exams and festivals.

 MELINA IVANOVIC, B.Ed.
 (UBC), B.Mus.
 (University of Miami), M.Mus.
 (University of Miami)